No notifications

 Returning Student Room Selection

-Residence LifeReturning Student Room Selection 2025-2026
+Returning Student Room Selection 2026-2027

 Room Selection is performed every spring – this year it will take place in February-April.
 The Room Selection process is for our current returning students.
-New students joining in Fall 2025 will complete a separate process over the summer.
-Please read each step to make sure you understand the 2025-2026 process.
+New students joining in Fall 2026 will complete a separate process over the summer.
+Please read each step to make sure you understand the 2026-2027 process.

 *Current commuters and remote students are welcome and eligible for Returning Student Room Selection.
 Commuters and remote students must follow all steps and meet all deadlines listed.
-Refer to Step 5, Lottery Numbers, for more information.
+Refer to Step 5, Priority Numbers, for more information.

 To participate in the housing selection process, you must have a confirmed roommate match.

-- If you have a matched roommate: You can participate in the room/suite selection process during your designated time.
+• If you have a matched roommate: You can participate in the room/suite selection process during your designated time.

-- If you do not have a matched roommate: You will not be able to choose a room during selection.
-Instead, Residence Life will assign you to an open double room between Friday, April 18th, and Tuesday, April 22nd.
+• If you do not have a matched roommate: You will not be able to choose a room during selection.
+Instead, Residence Life will assign you to an open double room between Friday, April 10th, and Tuesday, April 14th.

-Finding a Roommate After Housing Selection:
+Finding a Roommate After Priority Housing Applications are Due:

 Click here for the Housing Portal